Salt × AI · differential edge

 Why this matters

 Without MCP, Claude generates Salt blindly.
-It guesses what's installed, guesses what your states look like, guesses what your grains return.
-With MCP and read-only tools wired up, Claude can ask — "what version is minion-foo running?", "what's in your existing nginx state?" — and write states that actually fit your environment.
+It can't see installed packages, your existing states, or grain values.
+With read-only MCP wired up, Claude can ask ("what version is minion-foo running?", "what's in your existing nginx state?") and write states that fit your environment.

 Never expose cmd.run as an unconstrained tool.
 An LLM with arbitrary shell access is a vulnerability waiting to happen.
-Always: read-only by default, mutating tools require explicit per-call approval, every action logged.
-If you wouldn't give the tool to a junior on day one, don't give it to Claude either.
+Default everything to read-only, gate mutating calls behind explicit approval, and log every call.

 Pillar data from prose.

-Pillar generation is where AI quietly saves the most time.
+Pillar generation is where AI saves the most time.
 Repetitive structure, predictable shape, low risk if you read the diff.
-This is the "use it every day" pattern.

 Where it works